projectsveltos/.github/profile/README.md

 [![Twitter URL](https://img.shields.io/twitter/url/https/twitter.com/projectsveltos.svg?style=social&label=Follow%20%40projectsveltos)](https://twitter.com/projectsveltos)
 [![Slack](https://img.shields.io/badge/join%20slack-%23projectsveltos-brighteen)](https://join.slack.com/t/projectsveltos/shared_invite/zt-1hraownbr-W8NTs6LTimxLPB8Erj8Q6Q)

+👋 Welcome to our project!
+Our [documentation](https://projectsveltos.github.io/sveltos/) can help you get started and provides lots of in-depth information.

+## ✨ What is the Projectsveltos?

 Sveltos Kubernetes add-on controller simplifies the deployment and management of add-ons in hundreds of Kubernetes clusters.
 With Sveltos, you can easily automate the deployment process and ensure consistency across your cluster environments.
 Plus, Sveltos provides platform admins with a solution for multi-tenancy, making it even easier to manage permissions for tenant admins.

 <p align="center">